The Ecommerce Executive’s Guide to Increasing Purchase Conversions

 So how do you lead your team in increasing your website conversion rate in a safe, scientific way?

-In this post, we’re going to lay out the metrics that you should hold highly as a leader in your business and a simple 4 step process for implementing a conversion rate program that produces results.
+In this post, we’re going to lay out the metrics that you should hold highly as a leader in your business.
+We’ll also provide a simple 4-step process for implementing a conversion rate program that produces results.

 This post is meant to be a guide for helping you lead a conversion rate optimization program in your business.
-If you want a plan for exactly how to implement this program (from soup to nuts), consider buying our CRO (conversion rate optimization) guide for either yourself or the person you put in charge of building this program.
+If you want a plan for exactly how to implement this program (from soup to nuts), consider buying our CRO (conversion rate optimization) guide.
+This is a valuable tool for either yourself or the person you put in charge of building this program.

 Note: In case you’re worried about it being boring, we’ve illustrated it as if Dr. Seuss would have written it.
 This is likely the most approachable yet valuable guide to CRO you’ll find.
 Metacake has run successful CRO programs for high-volume ecommerce brands for quite some time, and we’ve documented our systematic approach in this guide.
 When done right, a CRO program will make its money back in multiples.